Stillness of the Mind

 The Interview with Marie Kronquist has come to an End

 I thank Marie for prioritizing this time to sit down and talk about her life, stillness of the mind, and how she helps leaders.

 We discuss for some moments how people are getting ill from expectations of performance and how it is possible to turn one’s back on these expectancies.
 She looks me in the eyes and says:

 “We are afraid of the dark and the unpleasant feelings of sadness, hurt, grief, and so forth – and we aim for immediate release and remedy.
 We want to be in the light all the time.
 Yet life is not only about light.
 There is light, yes, but there is also darkness – and that is okay”.

 It’s time to say goodbye.
 Marie is on the move again.
 In a few minutes, she’ll be instructing a team of lawyers on meditation and mindfulness.
 The leader of this team of lawyers says that Marie has changed her life.

 I leave the building with feelings of gratefulness for having met Marie and for the honest and friendly conversation we just had.

-Immediately outside the building I am met by a gigantic Eagle kept in place by long lines of thin rope giving the appearance that it is tied down to the ground.
-I pause and recall Marie’s words about our dependence on material goods, status and performance and it being the reason why we don’t get what we want the most.
+Immediately outside the building, I am met by a gigantic Eagle kept in place by long lines of thin rope giving the appearance that it is tied down to the ground.
+I pause and recall Marie’s words about our dependence on material goods, status, and performance while it being the reason why we don’t get what we want the most.